 Our peer support social events enable individuals to build transferrable skills, like communication skills, social skills, ability to maintain more meaningful relationships and skills to access the community.
 There are lots of ‘hidden rules’ when going out socially in public.
 At Different Journeys, we empower our autistic community to expand their skills and knowledge by creating real events in safe and supported environments.
 The Different Journeys holistic wraparound approach supports carers to build their networks, learn different approaches and navigate the maze of available supports and services.

-Different Journeys recognises this because each and everyone’s journey with Autism is different.
+Different Journeys adopts a strengths-based approach to each individual and family as we recognise each and every journey with autism is different.
 No two journeys are the same because no one individual is the same.

 “If you’ve met one person with autism, you’ve met one person with autism.”
 “The potential of autistic people is unlimited – just like with everyone else.”

 – Professor Stephen Shore, Adelphi University, New York

 We believe diversity drives innovation and are building a culture where difference is valued.
 We welcome people of all races, ethnicities, ages, religions, abilities, genders and sexual orientations and believe their unique perspectives make Different Journeys a better organisation.

 We are striving to build an inclusive culture that encourages, supports, reflects and celebrates the diverse voices of the Different Journeys team and the autism community we serve.
 The Different Journeys team is expanding and we offer flexible employment conditions which support carers to work, study and care.

 Different Journeys can come to you.
 We want to work with everyone to make the world a better and more accessible place.
 We are not about telling you what autism is, but rather how to support our autistic community in social and workplace settings.